-Our Board is committed to continued evaluation and improvement of our governance practices, including as set forth under the section of this Proxy Statement entitled "Corporate Governance Matters," in order to serve the long-term interests of the Company and our stockholders.
+Our Board is committed to continued evaluation and improvement of our governance practices, including as set forth under the section of this Proxy Statement entitled "Corporate Governance Matters," in order to serve the best interests of the Company and our stockholders.

-- Beginning with our 2022 Annual Meeting, our Board of Directors is fully declassified, and all our directors are up for election annually. - In 2021, our Board of Directors, upon the recommendation of our Nominating and Corporate Governance Committee, adopted the so-called "Rooney Rule," requiring that we or search firms we engage to recruit directors must include qualified candidates with a diversity of race/ethnicity and gender in the initial pool from which the Committee selects director candidates. - In 2021, our Board of Directors amended the Company's Corporate Governance Guidelines and Principles to reflect the Board's commitment to consider diversity of race, ethnicity, gender, age, nationality, education, cultural background, and professional experiences in evaluating candidates. - In 2021, our Nominating and Governance Committee Charter was amended to require that the Committee include and require that any search firm that it engages include qualified candidates with a diversity of race/ethnicity and gender in the initial pool from which the Committee selects director candidates. - In 2021, our Nominating and Corporate Governance Committee Charter was amended to require that the Committee periodically review our environmental, social and governance ("ESG") strategy, initiatives, and policies. - Our Board is comprised of all independent, non-employee directors other than our CEO. - On May 4, 2020, we elected Alissa Ahlman to our Board. - Commencing at the 2019 annual meeting, the Board adopted majority voting for directors in uncontested elections with a resignation policy for directors who do not receive the support of a majority of our stockholders.
+- As of the end of Fiscal 2022, we are in compliance with Nasdaq's Board Diversity Rule.
+We publicly disclose board-level diversity statistics using a standardized template and have at least two (2) diverse board members, including at least one (1) female board member. - On November 29, 2022, our Board fixed the number of directors at eight and appointed Abid Rizvi as a member of the Board. - Our Board consists of all independent, non-employee directors other than our Chief Executive Officer. - Our Board is fully declassified, and all our directors are up for election annually. - Our Board has adopted the so-called "Rooney Rule," requiring that we or search firms we engage to recruit directors must include qualified candidates with a diversity of race/ethnicity and gender in the initial pool from which the Committee selects director candidates.
+Accordingly, our Nominating and Corporate Governance Committee Charter requires that the Committee include and require that any search firm that it engages includes qualified candidates with a diversity of race/ethnicity and gender in the initial pool from which the Committee selects director candidates. - The Company's Corporate Governance Guidelines and Principles reflect the Board's commitment to consider diversity of race, ethnicity, gender, age, nationality, education, cultural background, and professional experiences in evaluating candidates. - Our Nominating and Corporate Governance Committee Charter requires that the Committee periodically review our environmental, social and governance ("ESG") strategy, initiatives, and policies. - We have a majority voting standard for directors in uncontested elections with a resignation policy for directors who do not receive the support of a majority of our stockholders.

-- In 2019, our Board established a Nominating and Corporate Governance Committee comprised entirely of independent directors, including an independent Chair of the Committee. - We have amended our Certificate of Incorporation to eliminate supermajority vote provisions. - All employees and directors are prohibited from hedging and pledging shares of Company stock. - Directors are required to notify the Board when the director's principal occupation or business association changes substantially from the position held when the director originally joined the Board. - None of our Directors currently serves on more than two other public company boards. - The Board and each of its committees conduct annual self-evaluations, during which Board refreshment is considered.
+- Our Nominating and Corporate Governance Committee is comprised entirely of independent directors, including an independent Chair of the Committee. - Our Certificate of Incorporation does not contain any supermajority vote provisions. - All employees and directors are prohibited from hedging and pledging shares of Company stock. - Directors are required to notify the Board when the director's principal occupation or business association changes substantially from the position held when the director originally joined the Board. - None of our directors currently serves on more than three other public company boards. - The Board and each of its committees conduct annual self-evaluations, during which Board refreshment is considered.